 Get help from our Tampa Accident Attorneys Today

-- We have recovered millions for our past car accident clients
+- Our firm has recovered millions for our past car accident clients

 - We offer a free consultation for all car accident cases

-- We take all accident cases on a contingency fee basis, meaning you pay us nothing unless we win!
+- All accident cases are on a contingency fee basis, meaning you pay us nothing unless we win!

-Every year in Tampa, thousands of Floridians suffer serious injuries in car accidents.
-Some car crashes are honest accidents due to mechanical failures, roadway hazards, or vehicle defects.
-However, most car accidents happen because a driver was negligent and did not exercise proper care while driving his or her vehicle.
-If this happened to you or a loved one, you may need the help of a Tampa auto accident lawyer.
+Every year in Tampa Bay, thousands of Floridians suffer serious injuries in car crashes.
+Some car accidents are honest incidents due to mechanical failures, roadway hazards, or vehicle defects.
+However, most auto accidents happen because a driver was negligent and did not exercise proper care while driving his or her vehicle.
+If this happened to you while on I-4, I-275, or a surface street, you may need the help of experienced Tampa car accident attorneys.

 Don’t talk to the other side’s insurance company before talking to us!

-When drivers operate their vehicles unsafely, or do not pay attention to the road, they put others at risk.
-Car accidents can happen anywhere.
-If a driver’s negligence caused a car accident, that driver needs to be held accountable for their actions.
-If you believe this has happened to you, contact our law firm today and schedule a free consultation to discuss your claim.
+When drivers operate their vehicles unsafely or do not pay attention to the road, they put others at risk.
+Motor vehicle accidents can happen anywhere.
+If a driver’s negligence caused a traffic collision, that driver needs to be held accountable for their actions.
+If you believe this has happened to you, contact our Tampa personal injury lawyers at Fiol & Morros Law Group today and schedule a free case evaluation at our firm in Tampa to discuss your claim.

-There are many reasons car accidents happen, and those caused by negligence can lead to lawsuits.
+There are many reasons car wrecks happen, and those caused by negligence can lead to lawsuits.
 Depending on the facts of your collision, your case can become complex.
-Some of the most common causes of car accidents that lead to lawsuits include the following:
+Some of the most common causes of accidents that lead to crash cases include the following:

 Accidents on the highway are often more serious than those that occur in residential areas.
 Cars on the highway move at much higher speeds.
 This means that the initial crash is likely to be more severe, and other passing motorists have less time to stop.
-Highway accidents often involve many vehicles and victims.
+Car accidents on the highway often involve many vehicles and victims.

 If you are struck by another driver who flees the scene, it’s important to record as much information about the other vehicle and driver as possible.
 If you catch the license plate, try to write it down.
 Human memory is unreliable, so try to record the first things you observe about a hit-and-run accident.
 If the other driver is found, they will likely face criminal charges in addition to your civil lawsuit.